Tara García Mathewson

-At the University of Chicago, as Dean of the Division of the Social Sciences, Small spearheaded initiatives that increased support for students, generated new resources for faculty research, seeded programs in urban and in computational social science, empirically assessed the institutional climate for students and for faculty of all backgrounds, and substantially expanded the Division’s reserves.
+Small has made extensive service contributions.
+At the University of Chicago, as Dean of the Division of the Social Sciences, he spearheaded initiatives that increased support for students, generated new resources for faculty research, seeded programs in urban and in computational social science, empirically assessed the institutional climate for students and for faculty of all backgrounds, and substantially expanded the Division’s reserves.
 He has been a trustee of the National Opinion Research Center and the University of Chicago Charter School, and a board member of the Spencer Foundation.
+At Harvard University, he chaired the Provost's university-wide task force on student mental health.
 He is currently on the board of the Russell Sage Foundation and of the International Network for Social Network Analysis.
 Small has advised practitioners and policy makers in the private sector, in the administrations of several major cities, and in the U.S. Congress; served as expert panelist to the Office of the Assistant Secretary of Planning and Evaluation (U.S. Dept. of Health and Human Services); and testified on social capital and inequality before the U.S. Senate.